maalos/debian-from-scratch/README.md

 You will also need to install the gcc package (which incidentally installs most other software needed to compile), the libncurses5-dev package (which provides the libraries needed to use the command line configuration utility for the kernel source), the bc package (a language that supports precision numbers), and the make package (the make utility used for compiling the source into binary).

-`apt-get install gcc libncurses5-dev bc make`
+`apt install gcc libncurses5-dev bc make`

 Now open up your extracted kernel source.
 Ensure that there are no stale files left behind from the developers in the source tree: